leogps/ItunesMediaPlayer/README.md

     Java
         Maven (3.3.x is tested to work)
         Please see installing dependent library ItunesLibraryParser below.

+YoutubeDL
+    YoutubeDL project builds an executable for Linux/Mac OSX and also for Windows.

+    Building on Mac OSX or Linux requires `CURL` to be available.
+The last few OSX comes with curl, some linux distributions may require this to be installed.

+OR

+    Freezing Youtube-DL scripts currently seem to be broken and needs fixing.
+However, to freeze the youtube-dl, the following tools are required and also the corresponding freeze setup.py needs to be fixed.

     git (Optional)
         To download and build youtube-dl.